A00826925/Cobblemon-Pokopia-Habitats/README.md

 # Cobblemon-Pokopia-Habitats

-Pokemon Pokopia-style habitat spawn mechanics for [Cobblemon](https://cobblemon.com/).
+Pokemon Pokopia-style habitat spawn mechanics for [Cobblemon](https://cobblemon.com/).\

+(This is mostly an experiment, hope you find use in it!)

 Build a Habitat Scanner and search for habitats for pokemon to live in!
 Each habitat has its required blocks present to form!